Ally logo. Go to Ally.com

 Debt can make it tougher to set financial goals for important life moments, like buying a home, growing your family or prioritizing retirement until your debt is paid off.
 Not to mention that the financial burden can lead to resentment, frustration and disagreements down the line.

-How to pay off debt before marriage
+Strategies to pay off debt before tying the knot

 Once you’re on the same page with your partner, it’s time to determine your debt repayment plan, which should include setting repayment goals and creating a realistic timeline.